The Mottness and the Anderson localization in bilayer nickelate La$_3$Ni$_2$O$_{7-\delta}$

 The disorder-induced localization effect can be captured by comparing the average density of states (ADOS) and the typical density of states (TDOS) defined as the arithmetic and geometric average of the local density of states (LDOS), respectively.
 They can be expressed as

 where $\rho_i(E)$ is the total LDOS for each unit cell $i$ and $\left<\dots\right>$ corresponds to the average over different realizations of disorder and unit cell $i$.
 This is because the probability distributions of the LDOS for a weakly disordered metal and the strongly disordered Anderson insulator are very different.
 The distribution is Gaussian-like for the former and highly skewed as the log-normal distribution for the latter, where the TDOS approaches zero which can serve as an order parameter for the Anderson localization transition~\cite{tmt,tdos1}.
 This approach is successfully applied to the single-band Anderson model~\cite{tmt,kpm,tdos1,tmdca} and the realistic systems~\cite{mbtmdca1,mbtmdca2} to study the localization effect.

-We thus calculate the ADOS and TDOS using the kernel polynomial method (KPM)~\cite{kpm,kpm2,kpm3}, where the LDOS is expanded by a series of Chebyshev polynomials whose arithmetic and geometric average can then be evaluated as the ADOS and TDOS.
-The Jackson kernel is used in the KPM calculations~\cite{kpm}.
+We then apply DCA and TMDCA to the binary mixture to investigate Anderson localization.
+In our calculations, we use a cluster size of $N_c = 100$.
+For the cluster solver, we generate 2560 random disorder configurations, sampling each unit cell with probability $x_{\mathrm{Mott}}$ of being Mott insulating.
+This yields an effective oxygen vacancy concentration $\delta_{\mathrm{eff}} = 0.5x_{\mathrm{Mott}}$, corresponding to an effective doping $x_{\mathrm{eff}} = x_{\mathrm{Mott}}$.
+Because both the local potentials and the nonlocal hopping parameters differ between the $x = 0$ and $x = 1$ models, the system exhibits both diagonal and off-diagonal disorder.
+We treat the off-diagonal disorder using the Blackman–Esterling–Berk (BEB) formalism \cite{beb_1,beb_2}, which has been successfully generalized to the TMDCA framework \cite{hanna_2014,mbtmdca2}.
+After achieving self-consistency, we compute the ADOS within DCA and the TDOS within TMDCA.

 The calculated ADOS and TDOS are shown in Figs.~\ref{fig4}(b-d) for three values of $x_{Mott}$.
 In the calculation, the Fermi level is determined by matching the integrated ADOS up to the Fermi level with the corresponding effective doping levels, which is shifted to zero in all the plots.
 When $x_{Mott}=0.2$, both ADOS and TDOS are finite at the Fermi level, which means the states around the Fermi level are still delocalized and the system is still metallic.
 However, as $x_{Mott}$ increases, i.e. the oxygen vacancies increase, the TDOS at the Fermi level starts to decrease and approaches zero at $x_{Mott}=0.4$ while the ADOS remains finite at all values of $x_{Mott}$.
 This indicates that the states at the Fermi level become more and more localized as $x_{Mott}$ increases and the system becomes an insulator around the critical value at $x_c=0.4$ ($\delta_c=0.2$), where the TDOS at the Fermi level vanishes, signaling the Anderson localization transition, which is consistent with the experimental observations~\cite{ueki2024phase}.